 Family members are generally spouses, civil partners and children under the age of 18.
 It is not the general policy to allow dependants over the age of 18 to join you in Ireland.
 You may be able to make a case as to why you should be an exception to this general rule.

 Your family members’ right to remain in Ireland depends on your right to remain.
-They may of course, become entitled to a right of residence in their own right, for example, by getting a Green Card or a work permit.
+They may of course, become entitled to a right of residence in their own right, for example, by getting a Critical Skills or General Employment Permit.

-If you have a work permit, you may be able to bring your family to live here after you have been legally working here for a year.
+If you have a General Employment Permit, you may be able to bring your family to live here after you have been legally working here for a year.
 You also have to be able to show that you will be able to support them.
 In practice, you need to be earning an income above the limits for Family Income Supplement.
-Your spouse, civil partner and dependants aged under 18 may apply for a work permit once they are legally resident in Ireland.
+Your spouse, civil partner and dependants aged under 18 may apply for a General Employment Permit once they are legally resident in Ireland.

 It is not the general policy to allow family members to join students who are in Ireland as students.
 You may be able to make a case as to why you should be an exception to this general rule.

 Parents of Irish-born children